Every time we start a discussion about economics, few terms immediately come to our mind. Capital is one of those terms.

 Some of the factors which make Capital imperative have been discussed below:

 Capital plays a very important role in production these days.
-We cannot imagine production without ‘capital’.
+We cannot imagine a production without ‘capital’.
 Land (nature) and labor (man) alone are not enough for production.
 Companies require machines, tools, and equipment to produce.

 Because of its strategic role in raising productivity, capital occupies a central position in the process of economic development.